-2019 East Coast Migrant Stream Forum DRAFT Program WEDNESDAY, OCTOBER 9, 2019 7:30AM - 4:30PM Registration Open TBD Voucher Program Meeting (Private Meeting) 7:45AM - 12:30PM Service Project 12:00PM - 1:00PM Sponsor and Exhibitor Set-Up 1:00PM - 6:00PM Exhibitor and Sponsor Hall Open 1:00PM - 2:30PM Adverse Childhood Experiences and Toxic Stress among Agricultural Worker Families: The Role of Community Health Workers & Promotores(as) Track: Outreach/Lay Health/CHW Room:

-Toxic Stress is defined as strong, frequent and/or prolonged adversity during childhood without adequate support.
-This would include adverse life experiences, such as physical or emotional abuse, exposure to violence, parental separation, complicated grief, or economic hardship.
+WEDNESDAY, OCTOBER 9, 2019

+7:30AM - 4:30PM Registration Open 9:00AM - 12:00PM Voucher Program Meeting (Private Meeting) Room: Guayacán 8:00AM - 12:30PM Service Project Room: San Gerónimo Ballroom B East Coast attendees will have the opportunity to participate in a half-day service project in collaboration with the Puerto Rico Primary Care Association, assembling hygiene kits that will be distributed to homeless and agricultural populations that receive healthcare services from Community Health Centers in Puerto Rico.
+Join us and lend a hand to support patient health in a very practical and much-needed way before you dive into the conference.
+More details will be available onsite; free to participate!
+12:00PM - 1:00PM Sponsor and Exhibitor Set-Up Room: San Gerónimo Ballroom Foyer 1:00PM - 6:00PM Exhibitor and Sponsor Hall Open - Room: San Gerónimo Ballroom Foyer 1:00PM - 2:30PM Adverse Childhood Experiences and Toxic Stress among Agricultural Worker Families: The Role of Community Health Workers & Promotores(as) (PART 1) Track: Outreach/Lay Health/CHW Room: Conference 3/4/5/6/7 Toxic Stress is defined as strong, frequent and/or prolonged adversity during childhood without adequate support.
+This includes adverse life experiences, such as physical or emotional abuse, exposure to violence, parental separation, complicated grief, and economic hardship.
 The occupation of agricultural workers fosters a lifestyle that places their children at particular risk for toxic stress.
 For instance, while most farmworkers are married and/or have children, almost 60% live apart from immediate family members.
 Addressing the stress associated with such lifestyle challenges is imperative to a child's health.
 Many studies have found correlations between adverse childhood experiences (ACEs) and specific diseases, both physical and mental.
 This session will discuss strategies that community health workers and promotores(as) can utilize to increase awareness of toxic stress among agricultural worker families.
 This session will also present on the development of a social marketing campaign to educate agricultural communities on the impact and prevention of toxic stress.
 Participants will learn how to access patient educational materials and other resources to utilize in their communities.
-Upon completion of this session, participants will be able to:

 - 1) Define toxic stress and list its childhood and adult health consequences as they apply to agricultural worker families, - 2) Understand the role of promotores(as) and community health workers in addressing Toxic Stress, and - Access electronic resources on the education, prevention and treatment of toxic stress.

-Javier I. Rosado, PhD, Associate Professor & Clinical Director, Florida State University Center for Child Stress & Health Elena Reyes, PhD, Professor & Center Director, Florida State University Center for Child Stress & Health The Critical C's - A Program for Effective Health Care Delivery Track: Programmatic/Administrative Room:
+Javier I. Rosado, PhD, Associate Professor & Clinical Director, Florida State University Center for Child Stress & Health

+The Critical C's - A Program for Effective Health Care Delivery (PART 1)

+Track: Programmatic/Administrative Room: Maguey